CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

 Multi-Step Workflow
 ===================

 This tutorial extends the previously created "Hello World" workflow by adding a second step.
-The second step executes the wc command and returns a text file with the word count, line count, byte count of the file created by the "Hello World!" app.
+The second step executes the wc command and returns a text file with the word count, line count, byte count of the file created by the "Hello World" app.

 You can either start from your previous "Hello World" workflow or a scratch template using one of the following commands